- Advanced Writing & Revision

 Professor Delfino believes that the answers to the societal challenges appear only through active intellectual engagement that crosses the disciplines within the law and beyond.
 Accordingly, her scholarship reflects the need for greater connections between fields of law and the academic disciplines of business, humanities, natural and applied sciences, and social science.

-In addition to teaching and scholarship, Professor Delfino also serves as the Faculty Director of the law school’s Externship Department and the Faculty Director of Loyola’s nationally recognized and award-winning Moot Court Program.
+In addition to teaching and scholarship, Professor Delfino also serves as the Faculty Director of Loyola’s nationally recognized and award-winning Moot Court Program.
 As Director of the Loyola Moot Court Program, Professor Delfino has developed a unique and intensive summer advocacy “boot camp” at Loyola for advanced legal writing and oral advocacy students.

 Professor Delfino is a member of the adjunct faculty of the Glendale Community College where she teaches a political science course focused on California State and Local Government and a course focused on the United States Federal government and politics at the national level.

-Professor Delfino also serves as a “neutral” for the Los Angeles County Superior Court.
+Professor Delfino served as a “neutral” for the Los Angeles County Superior Court from 1999 until 2014.
 Since 1999 she has been mediator, arbitrator and judge pro tem.
 As a volunteer bench officer, Rebecca has presided over more than 100 limited civil arbitrations and small claims trials.

 Professor Delfino began her legal career as litigator at Kirkland & Ellis and was later an associate at Quinn, Emanuel, Urquhart & Sullivan in Los Angeles.
 She handled all phases of civil litigation in a variety of cases from complex multi-party product defect and construction cases to white-collar criminal defense, to protection of intellectual property rights, to defense of employment discrimination and harassment claims.